 What Causes Paw Pad Hyperkeratosis?

-Pemphigus Foliaceus: A common autoimmune skin disease that can be diagnosed with a biopsy and treated with immunosuppressive drugs.
+- Pemphigus Foliaceus: A common autoimmune disease that often causes scab-like blisters.
+It can be diagnosed with a biopsy and treated with immunosuppressive drugs.

-Zinc Responsive Dermatosis: A skin disease that can occur in dogs that do not properly absorb zinc.
-This condition is treated with zinc supplements.
+- Zinc Responsive Dermatosis: Dogs with this disease can’t properly absorb zinc.
+This condition is treated with regular zinc supplements.

-There is no known cure for canine hyperkeratosis but there are things you can do to reduce the problem and keep your dog comfortable.
+There is no known cure for canine hyperkeratosis but there are simple steps you can take to help reduce symptoms and make your dog comfortable.

-Secondly, the goal is to reduce symptoms as much as possible so that your dog remains comfortable.
-Paw Soother is an all-natural balm that provides soothing relief right after you apply it on your dog’s paw pads.
+Your next step is to reduce symptoms as much as possible so that your dog can walk comfortably.
+Paw Soother® is an all-natural balm that provides soothing relief right after you apply it on your dog’s paw pads.
 The rich and powerful ingredients go to work healing and moisturizing your dog’s skin, reducing symptoms of paw pad hyperkeratosis.

-See for yourself how the pawesome powers of Paw Soother & PawTection go to work on your dog’s hyperkeratosis!
+See for yourself how the powers of Paw Soother® & PawTection go to work on your dog’s hyperkeratosis!